geonetwork/geonetwork-helm-charts/datahub/README.md

 ## Installing the Chart

-To install the chart with the release name `searxng`
+To install the chart with the release name `datahub`

 ```console
 helm repo add geonetwork https://helm-charts.geonetwork-opensource.org